Apremilast

 Apremilast, sold under the brand name Otezla among others, is a medication for the treatment of certain types of psoriasis and psoriatic arthritis.
-It may also be useful for other immune system-related inflammatory diseases.
-The drug acts as a selective inhibitor of the enzyme phosphodiesterase 4 (PDE4) and inhibits spontaneous production of TNF-alpha from human rheumatoid synovial cells.
+The drug acts as a selective inhibitor of the enzyme phosphodiesterase 4 (PDE4).
 It is taken by mouth.

 Medical uses

-Apremilast is indicated in the United States for the treatment of adults with active psoriatic arthritis, adult patients with plaque psoriasis who are candidates for phototherapy or systemic therapy, and adults with oral ulcers associated with Behçet's disease.
+Apremilast is indicated in the United States for the treatment of adults with active psoriatic arthritis, people with plaque psoriasis who are candidates for phototherapy or systemic therapy, and adults with oral ulcers associated with Behçet's disease.

 In the European Union, apremilast alone or in combination with disease-modifying antirheumatic drugs (DMARDs), is indicated for the treatment of active psoriatic arthritis (PsA) in adults who have had an inadequate response or who have been intolerant to a prior DMARD therapy.
 It is also indicated for the treatment of moderate to severe chronic plaque psoriasis in adults who failed to respond to, have a contraindication to, or are intolerant of other systemic therapies, including cyclosporine, methotrexate, or psoralen and ultraviolet-A light.

 Contraindications

 In the European Union, the drug is contraindicated during pregnancy because mice and monkeys receiving very high doses of apremilast have been observed to suffer miscarriages and other pregnancy problems.
-In the U.S., it may be used for pregnant women "if the potential benefit justifies the potential risk to the fetus".
+In the US, it may be used for pregnant women "if the potential benefit justifies the potential risk to the fetus".

 Adverse effects

-Diarrhoea and vomiting
+Diarrhea and vomiting

-Diarrhoea occurs in about 25% of people taking apremilast.
+Diarrhea occurs in about 25% of people taking apremilast.
 Severe gastrointestinal symptoms, when they occur, typically start within the first few weeks of treatment.